Aider logoAider

 Ideal use cases:

-• Teams or individuals who need git integration
+• Teams or individuals who need multi-file code editing

-• Teams or individuals who need auto-commit messages
+• Teams or individuals who need automatic git commits

-• Teams or individuals who need multiple llm support
+• Teams or individuals who need support for 20+ llm providers

 Try Aider